BelledonneCommunications/linphone-sdk/lime/README.md

 Copyright © Belledonne Communications SARL

-The content of *src/jni* directory Copyright (c) 2016 Mapbox are covered by its respective license, see *src/jni/LICENSE.txt*

-The public key server (LIME server) is not part of this software package, and is only available under a proprietary license.
+The public key server (LIME server) is not part of this software package but can be found on the [lime server repository](https://gitlab.linphone.org/BC/public/lime-server)

 Dependencies
 ------------
-- *bctoolbox[2]* : portability layer, built with Elliptic Curve Cryptography
+- *bctoolbox[1]* : portability layer, built with Elliptic Curve Cryptography
-- *soci-sqlite3* : Db access
+- *soci-sqlite[2]* : Db access
+- *postquantumcryptoengine[3]* : abstraction layer to Kyber and MLKEM

 Build instructions